rubensworks/PhD-Thesis/content/introduction.md

 As such, research and engineering effort is needed for new models, storage techniques, and query algorithms for evolving knowledge graphs.
-As such, *evolving* knowledge graphs are the main focus of my research.
+That is why *evolving* knowledge graphs are the main focus of my research.

 #### Decentralized Knowledge Graphs